On the Act of Defining

 - Persuasive or rhetorical definitions are crafted to influence the audience’s attitudes, emotions, or beliefs about a subject.
 They go beyond merely explaining a term and instead embed evaluative or emotionally charged language to sway opinion.
 For example, defining "taxation" as "the government’s confiscation of citizens’ earnings" carries a negative connotation designed to provoke opposition, whereas calling it "a shared contribution to the public good" frames it positively.
 These definitions often appear in political or ideological debates, where the goal is to shape perception rather than clarify meaning objectively.

 Each type serves a different pragmatic role.
 So, when one is introduced, it doesn’t just clarify, it frames the argument space.
 Definitions function as constraints on discourse.
 To define is to draw boundaries, and once those boundaries are accepted, certain moves become permissible, impermissible, or compelled (necessary consequences of accepting a definition).
 A mathematical definition (say, of a group in algebra) immediately limits what can be said or inferred about the object.
-You can’t argue that a group must be finite unless you've built that into your definition.
+You can’t argue that a particular group must be finite unless you've built that into your definition.
 An ideal-type definition (like Max Weber’s ideal bureaucracy) allows more interpretive and evaluative discussion, it provides a kind of measuring stick, not a strict boundary.
 So the form of the definition constrains the dialectical space; what kinds of counterexamples are admissible, what kinds of arguments are compelling, what sort of “moves” are available to a participant in the dialogue.
 Recognizing that the type of definition shapes discourse implies a deeper rhetorical and philosophical point: choosing a definition-type is itself a strategic or ideological move.
 In debates (ethical, political, scientific), disputes often hinge less on facts and more on which type of definition governs the terms of the debate.
 Someone might offer a stipulative definition to get a discussion off the ground, but if others treat it as lexical or persuasive, conflicts arise.
 Definitions are not neutral clarifications but foundational moves in the structure of discourse.
 The type of definition deployed determines the logical, rhetorical, and epistemological space of the ensuing dialogue.
 For terms like fascism, the meta-debate over which kind of definition is appropriate is often more foundational than any first-order claim.
 Being aware of this gives one the power to question and reframe arguments at a deeper level.
 I'm not making the claim that all acts of defining are arbitrary, but that we must consider the context and term under consideration when evaluating or thinking critically about definitions.

 Essentially, there are two axes shaping discourse; the type of definition and the strength of its sense.
 These axes determine what questions can be asked, what counts as a counterexample, and which conclusions are possible.